1wheel/roadtolarissa/source/_posts/2015-06-07-stacked-bump-chart.markdown

 <div id='bump-break'></div>

 This same technique could be used to encode other time based information along a single bump line.
-If we made segments for each team a player was on, we could color code the lines to see Robinson's and Duncan's long, overlapping time on the Spurs or [the Shaq's rainbow](https://i.imgur.com/oCTy1.jpg).
+If we made segments for each team a player was on, for example, we could color code the lines to see Robinson's and Duncan's long, overlapping time on the Spurs or [the Shaq's rainbow](https://i.imgur.com/oCTy1.jpg).

 ##More improvements

 Alicia had a number of great styling choices that I didn't go over.
-Trying to replicate them without looking at her code is good practice.
+Trying to replicate them without looking at her code and then peeking at her css if you get stuck is good practice.

-Tooltips?
-Hover highlighting?
-On load animations?
-Tempting to add, but less can be more.
+If I had been publishing this chart, I would have gone over board with tooltips, hover highlighting and scroll into view animations.
+Those effects add a lot in the right place, but thinking carefully about Alicia's chart has been instructive to me - getting the little details just right makes the chart interesting without requiring flashy effects.

 <link rel="stylesheet" type="text/css" href="/javascripts/posts/stackedBump/style.css">